IshaqJunejo/Lemon-Disease-Detector/core/Progress-Log.md

 Also went with Transfer Learning using the same `MobileNetV2`, and achieved a `training accuracy` of **98.9%**, `validation accuracy` of **100%**, and a `testing accuracy` of **99.7%**.

 So the idea is basically to first input a image from the `Binary Classifier` to confirm if the given image is of a *Lemon Leaf*, if affirmative, it would be given as an input to `Multi-Class Classifier` that is just been implemented.

+## Model Optimization

+Completed the build for a simple Web App and a basic Flask API is almost ready for Deployment.

+Just went with optimizing the model from using `.keras` Model Quantization and using the `.tflite` format (from `float32` to `int8`).
+Model file size went from `11.3 MB` each to `2.8 MB` each, and the memory consumption of the Flask API running locally went from `370 MB` to `270 MB`.